-C. First-to-die probabilities
+D. First-to-die probabilities

-Although a typical retiring couple should plan their retirement income need to last for at least 30 years, in at least 25 percent of the cases their real inflation-adjusted income need is not likely to remain level for that entire period.
+Although a typical retiring couple should plan their retirement income need to last for at least 30 years, in at least 25 percent of the cases, their real inflation-adjusted income need is not likely to remain level for that entire period.
 Many factors affect the income need.
 As people grow older, they generally become less mobile, travel less, and spend less on entertainment.
 However, their medical expenses and costs for personal help and care generally increase.
-Which factors will predominate is anybody's guess.
+The factors that will predominate are anybody's guess.